jbraithwaite/nodebrainz/README.md

       console.log(response);
     });
 ```
-Search for all the studio albums for a specific artist (identified by their MBID)
+Search for all the studio albums for a specific `artist` (identified by their artist ID)

 ```javascript
 nb.search('release-group', {arid:'e0140a67-e4d1-4f13-8a01-364355bee46e', type:"album"}, function(err, response){